From EMC- and Cronin-effects to signals of quark-gluon plasma

 where

 We emphasize that if we use the original form of the GLR-MQ-ZRS equation (13) to replace Eq.
 (21), the solution of the Eq.
-(31) becomes very difficult since existing two different evolution ways.
+(31) becomes very difficult to solve since there exists two different evolution ways.

-All parameters in the solutions of Eqs.
+All the parameters in the solutions of Eqs.
 (21), (22) and (29) will be determined by the EMC effect.
-Most data about the EMC effect are measured by the structure functions.
+Most of the data about the EMC effect are got by measuring the structure functions.
 Thus, we should calculate the quark distributions at small $x$.
-We assume that the sea quark distributions at the small $x$ range are dominated by the gluon distribution, via the DGLAP splitting $g\rightarrow q\overline{q}$.
-Thus, the deep inelastic structure function at small $x$ reads [27]
+We assume that the sea quark distributions at the small $x$ range are dominant compared with the gluon distribution, via the DGLAP splitting process $g\rightarrow q\overline{q}$.
+Thus, the structure function of the deep inelastic procress at small $x$ reads [57]

 where $P_{qg}(x_1)$ is the DGLAP splitting function.